microsoft/font-tools/EgyptianOpenType/eot.md

     </figcaption>
 </figure>

 For each cartouche endcap type, glyphs are needed for the three layouts: left-to-right; right-to-left; and vertical.
+The names are: "cbL" - cartouche being Left; "cbR" - cartouche begin Right; and "cbT" - cartouche begin Top.

 <figure>
     <img src="png/eot_b.png" width= 200 alt="End caps for each layout">